 Magnet treatments are available in various shapes and sizes, including bracelets, necklaces, inserts, pads, and disks.
 They're available at most natural food shops.
 Most magnet research is done on persons with osteoarthritis, a wear-and-tear kind of arthritis connected to aging rather than RA.

-Early investigations in the knee and hip osteoarthritis patients found that they reduced joint pain better than a placebo.
+Early investigations in knee and hip osteoarthritis patients found that they reduced joint pain better than a placebo.
 However, doctors aren't sure how magnets relieve pain, and there's no conclusive evidence that they help people with rheumatoid arthritis.

 This natural method has been used for thousands of years, and contemporary research has shown that it may aid with pain relief.
 There are several varieties.
 Before you attempt it, you should see your doctor.
 You may also seek advice from others.

 It's best to choose a massage therapist with experience working with RA clients.
 Let them know if you have any sensitive areas that they should avoid.
 You might also request that they refrain from using scented cosmetics that may aggravate your skin.